torvalamo/justdata/README.md

 The indentation can be either tabs or spaces of any length and combination, as long as it is consistent within a block.

+Blank or whitespace-only lines are ignored, as is trailing whitespace.

 Using the above script to parse this will result in the following tree, with `levels` set to 0 (parse only root level)